wasiur/wasiur.github.io/Research/README.md

 ## Research Talks/presentations
 ### Invited
+27. Mini-symposium speaker at International Conference on Applications of Computer Algebra (ACA 22), August 15-19, 2022
 26. Mini-symposium speaker at SIAM Conference on Uncertainty Quantification, April 15, 2022.
 25. Statistics and Probability Seminar, University of Nottingham.
 February 3, 2022.
 24. Mathematics of Reaction Networks (MoRN) seminar, January 27, 2022.